applied-systems-biology/jipipe-website/content/documentation/standard-library/multi-parameter.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

-The JIPipe standard library comes with algorithms that can create and manage parameter sets.
-An algorithm called `Apply parameters` then consumes those parameters and applies each one to the specified algorithm.
-Like any JIPipe data, parameter sets can be split and merged.
-We also provide an easy way to create a table of parameters, including ways to generate multiple parameter sets at once.
+Most algorithms allow handling of multiple parameters via an additional slot that can be optionally enabled.
+You can find the setting in an algorithm's settings as `Multiple parameters`.
+On selecting the item, a new slot will appear that consumes parameter data.

 ![Multi-parameter algorithm](/img/documentation/multi-parameters.png)

-The parameter data types can be found in `Add data > Parameters`.
+To define parameters, use the algorithms found in  `Add data > Parameters`.
 There are currently two data source algorithms available:

 1. **Define parameter** defines a single set of parameters